-- 8.78 The following reasonable alternatives where appraised: - A Retain the scope of the policy within the Aligned Core Strategies which include pitch requirements that meet identified need.
+- 8.79 The following reasonable alternatives where appraised: - A Retain the scope of the policy within the Aligned Core Strategies which include pitch requirements that meet identified need.
 Defer any allocation of sites to future plan preparation and include a criteria based policy approach for identification of sites through planning applications. - B Do not include a policy and defer consideration to future plans.

-8.79 A summary of the appraisal of these options against the sustainability objectives is below.
+8.80 A summary of the appraisal of these options against the sustainability objectives is below.
 Appendix D contains a detailed explanation of these appraisals and justifications for the identified effects.

-Policy 9: Gypsies, Travellers and Travelling Showpeople Housing Employment and jobs Economic structure and innovation Shopping centres Health and well-being Community safety Social inclusion Transport Brownfield land Energy and climate change Pollution and air quality Flooding and water quality Natural environment, biodiversity BGI Landscape Built and historic environment 16.
+Policy 9: Gypsies, Travellers and Travelling Showpeople Housing Employment and jobs Economic structure and innovation Shopping centres Health and well-being Community safety Social inclusion Transport Brownfield land 10.
+Energy and climate change 1.
+Pollution and air quality 2.
+Flooding and water quality 13.
+Natural environment, biodiversity and BGI 4.
+Landscape 5.
+Built and historic environment 16.
 Natural resources and waste management A - Retain the scope of the policy within the Aligned Core Strategies which include pitch requirements that meet identified need.
-Defer any allocation of sites to future plan preparation and include a criteria-based policy approach for identification of sites through planning applications. ۲ ۲ 0 2.
-0 0 + 9 + 1 8 .6 ?
-0 0 0 .5 13.1 and ? ? د 16 سو B - Do not include a policy and defer consideration to future plans. ?
+Defer any allocation of sites to future plan preparation and include a criteria-based policy approach for identification of sites through planning applications. + 1.
+0 ෆ් 0 0 + 0 + 7. αġ ? ர் ?
+0 0 0 ? ? ?
+5 B - Do not include a policy and defer consideration to future plans. ?
 0 0 0 ? ? ? ? ? ? ? ? ? ? ? ?

-- 8.80 The appraisal of alternative approaches to this Policy has highlighted that Option A has some positive benefits against three of the objectives. - 8.81 Option A is likely to have a major positive impact on the housing objective.
-Option A is also likely to have a positive impact on both the health & well bring and social inclusion objectives. - 8.82 The impact of Option B on several of the objectives is less certain than Option A as it does not include a policy and defers consideration to subsequent plans. - 8.83 In conclusion, Option A would comprise a more sustainable strategy.
+- 8.81 The appraisal of alternative approaches to this Policy has highlighted that Option A has some positive benefits against three of the objectives. - 8.82 Option A is likely to have a major positive impact on the housing objective.
+Option A is also likely to have a positive impact on both the health & well bring and social inclusion objectives. - 8.83 The impact of Option B on several of the objectives is less certain than Option A as it does not include a policy and defers consideration to subsequent plans. - 8.84 In conclusion, Option A would comprise a more sustainable strategy.